taverna/taverna-tutorials/AGENDA.md

+# Taverna course - Agenda

 The Taverna course spans three days of training, with each day starting with introductions, review or demonstrations, followed by lab exercises which students will go through at their own pace.

-# Day 1: Introduction to Taverna
+## Day 1: Introduction to Taverna

 10:00 - 10:15 Welcome to the workshop; agenda and how to do exercises